Privacy Policy

 Last Updated: November 01, 2023

 Doppler Technologies, Inc. provides a platform for engineering teams to manage their authentication credentials (“secrets”), including passwords API keys, certificates, tokens and encryption keys across all of their environments, tools, and processes.
-This Privacy Policy is designed to help you understand how we collect, use, and share your personal information and to help you understand and exercise your privacy rights.
+This Privacy Notice is designed to help you understand how we collect, use, and share your personal information and to help you understand and exercise your privacy rights.

 1. SCOPE